morhekil/yaml_locales_jsonizer/README.md

 # YamlLocalesJsonizer

-Simple generation of JSON i18n data for the frontend based on Rails-style YAML locales.
+Simple generation of JSON i18n data for a frontend from Rails-style YAML locales.

 The gem provides the following: